Derp0ps/Derp0ps/README.md

-#  👋 Hi, I’m Joshua Ross.
+#  👋 Hi, I’m Joshua.
 ### I'm a Homelab Enthusiast and IT Professional.
-I Currently work in web hosting and in my spare time I like to tinker with servers and new applications that I feel will help make my quality of life and time spent easier.
+I currently work in Web Hosting doing migration type work.In my spare time I like to tinker with servers, and new applications that I think will help improve my Quality of Life.

 ---
 ### 🧰 Tools